-Taking advantage of our one kilometre/one hour rule here in France, here is what nature is doing this Spring week in my kilometre.
-(During this time of confinement due to the virus outbreak, in France we are allowed out 1 hour a day for physical exercise and only within one kilometre of home.)
+Taking advantage of the one kilometre/one hour rule here in France, here’s what nature is doing this Spring near us.
+(During this time of confinement due to the virus outbreak, we’re allowed out 1 hour a day for physical exercise and only within one kilometre of home.)

-A Sand County Almanac, by Aldo Leopold, American ecologist and environmentalist who at first begrudgingly accepted to study an area of poor land but in the end found a wealth of beauty and information there.
+A Sand County Almanac, by Aldo Leopold, American ecologist and environmentalist who at first begrudgingly accepted to study an area of poor land but finished up finding a wealth of beauty and information there.

 Manure from the local cows, ready to be spread on the fields.
 Flocks of yellowhammers gather there to feed off the insects during this, the breeding season.
 They lift off in a cloud of yellow when disturbed, too fast for me to get them in the photo.